LeToNode/Play2.0-CN-doc/scalaGuide/main/http/ScalaActions.md

 }
 ```

-That is exactly the same as before.
+This produces exactly the same result as before.

 Here are several examples to create various results: